codershona/docker_devops_kubernetes/docker-2.md

 # Docker Container Images:
 ### How can we find them and how to build it?

+ * This is all about the images by building blocks of the container.
+ * Think about how to find good images and in the whole process and how to manage those images.
+ * TRy to manage the local image Cache when we download those images and created them on our own machines.
+ * It is an app binaries and binaries which is for our app that we are working on and we need to know the way it run in th metadata.
+ * Defintion: An image is an ordered collection of the root of filesystems changes and the corresponding execution parameters for uses including a container runtimes.
+ * Inside this image there is actually no complete OS, It does not have kernel and kernel modules such as, drives.
+ * Smalll as one file in our built app as binary such as, golang static binary.
+ * It is big as a Ubuntu distro with apt, and Apache, PHP as well as more installation.

 Also we can read this link:
 ```
 https://github.com/moby/moby/blob/master/image/spec/v1.md